 A high bounce rate means that a visitor came, did not like it, and left.
-They came, they saw, there out and they are most likely never coming back!
+They came, they saw, they're out and they are most likely never coming back!

 High Bounce rate means unhealthy funnel